-From the furniture to the flatware, it’s all got to go.
+Figuring out how to pack for a move can be challenging to do alone.
+From furniture to flatware, it’s all got to go, and you’re not sure the right way to do it.
 But don’t stress.
-We have some moving and packing tips from the pros that will help you fill those boxes like a world-class Tetris champion.
+We have easy packing tips for moving in a hurry that will help you fill those boxes like a world-class Tetris champion.
 And, while we can’t transform packing from a chore into an exciting, fun-filled experience, we can help make it a little less daunting.

-Here are some of our favorite packing tips when moving, courtesy of some top influencers.
+Here are some of our favorite packing tips for moving, courtesy of some top influencers.

 Declutter, declutter, declutter